anaclumos/extracranial/Research/pages/Downloading Any Recordings from Zoom.md

 ```

 - Access the Zoom video recording page.
-- After the webpage completes loading—when you can both play the video and scroll through the chat list—open the browser console.
+- After the webpage completes loading—when you can both play the video and scroll through the chat list—open the [[Web Browser|browser]] console.
 - Paste this code and close the console.
 - There will be a random button on top of the chat list.
 Don't click it; right-click it and select **Save Link As**.
 - Now the video will download.